krgarima/video-library/README.md

 - User can see their profile by clicking on user profile icon

+### 10. Add notes

+- User can add notes on a particular video

 ## Tech Stack

 - ReactJS (useState, useContext, useEffect, React router)